twodawg/VideoDepth2Quilt/README.md

 ---

-##Step 2: Generate Missing Quilt Frames
+## Step 2: Generate Missing Quilt Frames
-File: Gen Missing Quilt.linq

 This script identifies and generates any missing quilt frames in the sequence.
 I found that the first script would miss frames.
 Perhaps the conversion failed on a few.